 Also, I am such a fan of Lynn Carahaly’s program, that Jake will be doing a four-day intensive at Foundations Developmental House in May.
 I am beyond thrilled to give Jake this opportunity and since he will be turning five in September, I am especially interested in the importance Lynn places on including phonological awareness in the early intervention treatment for apraxia.
 Jake loves books and if he needs extra help reading and writing, I want the best helping him to achieve this.

 At one point, I thought Jake would end up at the Kaufman Children’s Center for intensive services with the miracle worker Nancy Kaufman, but I think with his current rate of progression, Foundations Developmental House is a better fit for us.
-He has found his voice, he just needs a little TLC to perfect it.

 Click here to learn more about Foundations Developmental House.